What’s Hot And What’s Not in the 2019 BMW Lineup

 Both these icons will be powered by the German engine duo we’ve already mentioned when talking about the 2 Series Gran Coupe above.
 The inline-four will be good enough for 255 horsepower and 295 pound-feet of twist, while the inline-six makes 382 ponies and 369 lb-ft of torque which is enough to propel it to 60 mph from a standstill in just 4.4 seconds.
-Moreover, the BMW will feature both manual and automatic transmissions whereas the Supra, sadly, comes without the stick.
+Moreover, the BMW will feature both the manual and automatic transmission whereas the Supra, sadly, comes without the stick.
 It’s still unclear whether both will be available across the entire engine range.
-The final product is set to debut at the Paris motor show in October 2018, after which it’ll immediately transit into the sales phase.
+The final product will be phased in steadily.
+The Germans will start with the “First Edition” models that sport a larger engine and M Sport suspension, brakes, and differential, while the entry-level models can be expected during the first or second quarter of 2019.

 06. 2019 X4

-Some would say that the compact coupe crossover is just another niche vehicle in the long list of all-new BMW models.
-Be that as it may, the 2019 BMW X4, code-named G02, will be an all-new model.
+Some would say that the compact coupe crossover is just another niche vehicle in the long list of all-new BMW models, but it’s a worthy addition to the BMW lineup.
+The 2019 BMW X4, code-named G02, will be an all-new model.
 The redesigned X4 is clearly inspired by the new X3 that was introduced just a year before.
 Despite drawing inspiration from the X3 cues, the X4 sports completely different driving dynamics.
 It has a much lower center of gravity and rides more like a car than an SUV.
 Moreover, new models have managed to shed up to 110 pounds compared to the outgoing model, despite growing in size (2.1-inch in the wheelbase and 3.2 inches overall).